TL;DR

 What is sales compensation and how does it work?

-Sales compensation is a structured mix of base pay, commissions, bonuses, and other incentives given to sales professionals based on performance.
-It aligns rep behavior with organizational goals by rewarding results like revenue closed or quota attainment.
+Sales compensation is a structured mix of base pay, commissions, and other incentives tied to performance.
+It aligns rep behavior with company goals by rewarding results like closed revenue or quota attainment.

 What are best practices for sales compensation management?